Palayam, Thiruvananthapuram: Religious confluence

 It is a major shopping area of the city.
 Offices of the University of Kerala, Legislative Assembly, hostel of the Members of the Legislative Assembly, Jubilee Memorial Hospital, Connemara Market and Saphalyam Shopping Complex are at Palayam.

+Other attractions in and nearby Palayam include Central stadium, Thiruvananthapuram Zoo, Napier museum and Kerala State Science and Technology Museum.

+Palayam is an emerging real estate hub, with premium builders Parka Homes, Asset Homes Sovereign, Sapphire Apartments etc. coming up in the area.

 Restaurants serving Arabian cuisine like Shawarma and Kabsa and multi-cuisine ones are many in number.